EyalMador/Eyals-ATM/README.md

-# ATM API
+# Eyal's ATM API

 ## Overview

-This is a simple ATM API built using FastAPI.
+Eyal's ATM is a simple ATM API built using FastAPI.
 It provides basic ATM operations such as checking account balances, depositing, and withdrawing funds.
 The server uses an in-memory database to store account balances.

 ## Design Decisions